 “It takes out 50 percent of the labor on a bowl-type concept,” Kalanick said.
 “Eighteen food dispensers, 10 sauce choices, everything's thermally controlled.
 This robot is already running a $2 million AUV restaurant in Pittsburgh, right now, delivery only.”

-Lab37's autonomous Bowl Builder technology
+Lab37's autonomous Bowl Builder

 “It just takes a certain amount of time to get the meta machine up and running so that you can produce hundreds or thousands of these robots per year,” he said.
-Once the kinks are worked out, though, he predicts these machines will quickly become modular, capable of making not only bowls but whatever a particular restaurant demands.

 “It’s all about the catapult,” he joked.
-“You just have this central facility with catapults and you shoot the food wherever it needs to go.”
+“You just have this central facility with catapults, and you shoot the food wherever it needs to go.”

 “Everything about what we do is about efficiency,” he concluded.
 “When that efficiency plays out, restaurants win — but the environment wins too.”